A UK undergraduate degree, or its international equivalent, in an appropriate subject, or relevant qualifications and experience.

-Students are also encouraged to attend transferable skills courses provided by the University and to participate in external courses provided by organisations such as the Engineering and Physical Sciences Research Council (EPSRC).
+Our researchers are also encouraged and supported to attend transferable skills courses provided by organisations such as the Engineering and Physical Sciences Research Council (EPSRC).

 We offer a comprehensive range of exciting research opportunities through a choice of postgraduate research degrees: MSc by Research, MPhil and PhD.

 An MSc by Research is based on a research project tailored to a candidate’s interests.
 It lasts one year full time or two years part time.
 The project can be a shorter alternative to an MPhil or PhD, or a precursor to either – including the option of an MSc project expanding into MPhil or doctorate work as it evolves.
 It can also be a mechanism for industry to collaborate with the School.

 Master of Philosophy (MPhil)

 The Master of Philosophy (MPhil) degree resembles a PhD but generally takes two years instead of three and does not carry the same requirement for original contribution to knowledge.
 You pursue your individual research project under supervision, submitting your thesis at the end of the project.

 Doctor of Philosophy (PhD)

 As a PhD candidate you pursue a research project under continuous guidance, resulting in a thesis that makes an original contribution to knowledge.
 In the School of Engineering you will be linked to two academic supervisors and one industrial supervisor if the project is industrially sponsored.